 Athens is a unique city filled with plenty of ancient and modern treasures guests can enjoy.
 While many families tend to visit the city, Athens is also a terrific place for solo travelers to venture to.
+Solo travel in Greece could be a thrilling experience.
 If you’re one of these people who would like to explore Athens on your own you’ll find some useful information below.
 You can use to help guide you to navigate the places you must see in Athens as well as making some recommendations on accommodation, safety, and sharing some interesting facts about Greece that will help you plan your trip.

 Top Places You Must See In Athens

 Take a Tour of the Acropolis

 A must see in Athens is, of course, the Acropolis.
 This citadel towers above the city and served once not only as a temple but a place of refuge for city dwellers if they ever were attacked.
 It also was a place to celebrate the arts.
 This historical and architectural marvel is the perfect place to spend some time to learn more about ancient Greek culture.
 You really can’t come to Athens and not spend a day visiting the Acropolis.

 Also, keep in mind that this a popular spot to visit in Athens so it gets crowded very quickly.
 Because of this, it’s best to go as early as you can to see it to help you skip the crowds.

 The Acropolis Museum is home to thousands of archeological artifacts found near the Acropolis.
 The museum is home to various exhibits, such as the massive slopes of the Acropolis which will catch your eye as soon as you walk in.
 You’ll also find many other galleries you can explore, such as The Parthenon Gallery and The Archaic Acropolis Gallery which is filled with unique 3D exhibits.